Outdoor Robots

 Shapes and Obstacles

 Odd shapes are normally not a problem unless they are extreme.
 Narrow areas are more of a concern as well as the number of obstacles.
 A lawn comprised of many small grass paths is not robot friendly nor is a large grove of trees.
-These areas can be excluded if you want since you choose the area where the mower travels.
-Long narrow areas of less than 8 feet or areas exceeding the robots specifications may still have to be maintained manually.
+These areas can be excluded if you want since you can choose the area where the mower travels.
+Long narrow areas of less than 3-7 feet (depending on model) or areas exceeding the robots specifications may still have to be maintained manually.
 If this represents a small percentage of the lawn area, at least your robot can do the rest.
 A robot works best on a typical lawn with a scattering of trees and bushes.
 If you have "island" beds in the inner area of you lawn or a pool, you can keep the mower out of these areas by placing a loop of perimeter wire around them.
-This will keep the mower out of your flowers.
+This will also keep the mower out of your flowers.
+If you have a dog that likes to dig holes, the mowers will not work well for you since you will be constantly having to rescue it.
+Raised tree roots should either be graded in or excluded from the mowing area using the perimeter wire.
+As a mower travels towards a tree it can "bottom out" as the root rises near the trunk.

 Hills and Grades